Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Study Results

-The \textit{Lasso} instrument was also valued as useful \textit{(M=5.0, SD=1.28)} (Figure \ref{fig:placeholder}) for enabling writers to zoom between different narrative scales.
-P8 emphasized, \textit{``You can write in different scales, especially when you use the Lasso tool, in which you can extract out that specific detail, so [the story] generated in the card is more heterogeneous on the specific point.''}(Figure \ref{fig:Instruments} (b)) This reflects how the lasso tool enables a narrative ``zoom'' functionality, allowing writers to oscillate between macro-level story development and micro-level detail refinement within a single interface.
-Similarly, P9 and P11 described how the lasso allowed them to deepen or refine specific text and emphasize the key points with more focused attention.
-In this way, the Lasso operates as a narrative instrument, turning macro-level edits into micro-level adjustments while preserving precision, enabling rollback, and sustaining fluent exploration.

-\paragraph{Filters as affective parameterization for tone alignment.} The \textit{Filter} instrument shaped narrative emotion and tone by visually parameterizing affect.
-P11 noted, \textit{``The image provides the style, which influences my story's tone and direction...
-After using the filter, I can’t determine tone from text alone---I need to choose between suspenseful or romantic, and the visuals help me decide.''} Similarly, P9 observed, \textit{``Filter visualizes the emotions in my mind when creating stories...
-I created a sad mood with filters, and the girl suddenly turned into a sad face.
-It’s very easy to see what it’s doing.''} (Figure \ref{fig:Instruments} (c)).
-The immediate visual feedback fostered a more intuitive workflow, aligning emotional intent with visual representation.
-The immediate visual feedback aligned emotional intent with representation, streamlining tone-setting decisions.
+\paragraph{Filter as affective parameterization for tone alignment.} The \textit{Filter} instrument shaped narrative emotion and tone by visually parameterizing affect.
+P11 noted, \textit{ ``The image's style influences my story's tone and direction.
+Text alone doesn't reveal tone.
+The Filter's visual changes help me decide the desired feeling when I need to choose between suspenseful or romantic approaches.''} Similarly, P9 observed, \textit{``Filter visualizes the emotions in my mind when creating stories...
+I created a sad mood with Filters, and the girl suddenly turned into a sad face.
+It’s very easy to see what it’s doing and easy for me to describe later.''} (Figure \ref{fig:Instruments} (b)).
+The immediate visual feedback aligned emotional intent with text, streamlining tone-setting decisions to evaluate the usability.

-Taken together, these tools acted as narrative instruments that transformed localized operations into meaningful shifts in viewpoint, scale, and tone.
-They enhanced authors’ control, amplified expressiveness, and sustained a fluid perception–action loop throughout the creative process.